plymer/react-map-gl-test/README.md

   - [ ] Add progressive / regressive features that only load animation frames when animating, otherwise, only load single layers of the data and keep it up to date
 - [ ] Synchronize the timesteps available in the satellite layers
 - [ ] Add Bedpost GeoJSON
+  - This will be added to the base map style layer so as not to require any extra processing
+  - There are performance gains by embedding this vector data into the TileJSON returned in the base map
 - [ ] Add Radar from GeoMet
+  - GeoMet data is in 6-minute bins, which will require us to normalize the data across the 10-minute bins that are used for
 - [ ] Add CLDN data from DMS
+  - In current WxMap implementation, DMS is queried and all lightning data is being handled by the **client**
+  - I am proposing and _strongly_ recommending that we move this DMS query/data formatting logic to the server
+    - I have created a Python script to perform parallel downloads of the lightning data from the store at `hubwx/data/shared/lightning/`, which then parses the lightning strikes into a GeoJSON Feature Collection which can be easily displayed on MapLibre/MapBox GL maps
 - [ ] Add surface observations (re-use as much drawing logic from exisiting WxMap project as possible)

-  - first iteration should just be a popup marker for each site in order to build some base geo-located point data (for re-use in Webcam project)
+  - First iteration should just be a popup marker for each site in order to build some base geo-located point data (for re-use in Webcam project)
+  - Later iteration question is, _"Do the surface observations need to have all of their elements rendered for previous time steps?"_
+    - This question is posed because reducing the amount of data retained and formatted would enhance performance
+    - I also question the need since if a user is interested in a timeseries of the data from sites, we have the ability to do a "drill-down" on the observations and TAF

 - [x] Add keyboard shortcuts for next/prev/play/pause of animation

-## Using:
+## Major Project Dependencies:

 - [React 18](https://react.dev/reference/react)
 - [React Map GL](https://visgl.github.io/react-map-gl/)